fc-io/mtg_draft_seatings_generator/README.md

 ## Caveats

+This is a bit hacky and very imperative right now.
 Seating order is brute forced by generating random pods.
 Will be inefficient and not reliable with large amount of drafts pods.
+A message will tell if the draft pod generation was successful or not.

 ## Additional